OmniThink: Expanding Knowledge Boundaries in Machine Writing through Thinking: Experiments

 \subsection{Dataset and Baseline}

-We use WildSeek as evaluation dataset to verify the effectiveness of our method, following previous work~\cite{jiang2024unknownunknowns,shao2024assisting}.
-WildSeek collects and filters data related to the open-source STORM web application, with each entry consisting of a specific topic and a user's goal.
+We use WildSeek as evaluation dataset to verify the effectiveness of our method, following previous work~\cite{jiang2024unknownunknowns}.
+WildSeek includes 100 data points across 24 different domains with each data consisting of a specific topic and a user's intend.
 We select representative baselines for comparison, including RAG, oRAG, and STORM~\cite{shao2024assisting} and Co-STORM~\cite{jiang2024unknownunknowns}.
 The baseline results are reproduced on the basis of STORM\footnote{\url{https://github.com/stanford-oval/storm}}.